vygr/ChrysaLisp/docs/lisp/iteration.md

-You can iterate over sequences or slices of sequences, forwards or backwards, while collecting the results of a function that will be called with the grouped elements from each index position by use of the `(map! start end lambda seqs [list])` function. `(map)` and `(map-rev)` are macros that assume the index values cover the full extent of the sequences and take those sequences as arguments rather than an explicit list.
+You can iterate over sequences or slices of sequences, forwards or backwards, while collecting the results of a function that will be called with the grouped elements from each index position, by use of the `(map! start end lambda seqs [list])` function. `(map)` and `(map-rev)` are macros that assume the index values cover the full extent of the sequences and take those sequences as arguments rather than an explicit list.